-This lackluster attitude is as a result of poor sports infrastructure and poor capacity development in the Nigerian sports industry.
+This lackluster attitude is a result of poor sports infrastructure and poor capacity development in the Nigerian sports industry.

 Therefore investment in sport in Nigeria will definitely have a huge return.

-With population of over 180 million people in Nigeria, the demand for housing is on the increase.
+With a population of over 180 million people in Nigeria, the demand for housing is on the increase.
 More so for low-income earners who are in the majority and also for middle-income earners.

-Real estate has been known to be a safe investment heaven with a steady increase in capital appreciation.
+Real estate has been known to be safe investment heaven with a steady increase in capital appreciation.
 This yields high returns over a long period of time.

 Investing in the construction industry will yield much profit within a short period of time.

 Is there anything you’d like to contribute or share with us on this?
 Your INSIGHT or COMMENT would be much appreciated.

 Copyright – Sectors to Invest in the Nigerian Economy

 All rights reserved.
 This material and other contents on this website, are not allowed to be reproduced, published, broadcast, rewritten, or redistributed in whole or in part without prior express written permission from Living Media International.